-The Company has relied upon consultants, engineers, contractors, and other parties and intends to rely on these parties for exploration, development, construction and operating expertise.
+The Company has relied upon consultants, engineers, contractors, and other parties unrelated to the Company, and intends to rely on these parties for exploration, development, construction and operating expertise.
 Substantial expenditures are required to establish mineral resources and reserves through drilling, to carry out environmental and social impact assessments and to generally operate the Company's business.
 Deficient or negligent work or work not completed in a timely manner could have a material adverse effect on the Company.